-One of the most commonly reported problems with any WordPress website is its loading time, or in other words, its speed.
-If your website conversions are low, despite receiving a good amount of traffic, its probably an indication of how slow your website’s loading time maybe.
+One of the most commonly reported problems with any WordPress website is its loading time, or in other words, it’s speed.
+If your website conversions are low, despite receiving a good amount of traffic, it’s probably an indication of how slow your website’s loading time maybe.

 There are a number of factors that need to be considered before taking a plunge for any kind of hosting plan, no matter how attractive and economical it may seem.
-So if you are thinking shared hosting is the best way to go, then think again!
+Plus, if you are thinking shared hosting is the best way to go, then think again!

-Thus, it is advisable to go for a host that provides an extensive range of services including domain name registration, data backup, free site transfer, Google apps integration, SSH access, unlimited disk space, multiple website on one account option, etc. One such hosting company is InMotion Hosting.
+Thus, it is advisable to go for a host that provides an extensive range of services including domain name registration, data backup, free site transfer, Google apps integration, SSH access, unlimited disk space, multiple websites on one account option, etc. One such hosting company is SiteGround.

 These clever little plugins will help you in effortlessly optimizing and managing your entire database including post revisions, spam, drafts, tables, etc. Moreover, the WP-DB Manager will regularly set dates for optimization, so that your website performs exceptionally, always.

 Caching plays a vital role in determining how fast your website loads.
-Hence, installing some efficient plugins related to caching, is a must if you wish to speed up your WordPress website.
+Hence, installing some efficient WordPress plugins related to caching, is a must if you wish to speed up your WordPress website.

 This plugin is fully comprehensive, very easy to use and more importantly, is adept at caching all aspects of your website.
-It is specially designed to give a smooth, hassle free user experience by improving the server performance to a great extent.
+It is specially designed to give a smooth, hassle-free user experience by improving the server performance to a great extent.

-While it is always beneficial for a website to have more attractive images in order to keep the visitors interested, they also take a up a lot of storage space, bringing the website speed down.
-To tackle this dilemma, you must optimize your images so they become less in size, while maintaining the high resolution.
+While it is always beneficial for a website to have more attractive images in order to keep the visitors interested, they also take up a lot of storage space, bringing the website speed down.
+To tackle this dilemma, you must optimize your images so they become less in size while maintaining the high resolution.

 Now if you are wondering how taxing optimizing each image would be, then we have just the thing to lift your spirits!

 This greatly reduces the loading time of the website as the size of the content being transferred is drastically reduced.
-Moreover, its amazingly simple to activate/enable gZIP compression.
+Moreover, it’s amazingly simple to activate/enable gZIP compression.

 Minifying your WordPress website, in other words, means removing any extra spaces from the website coding.
 This will remove all the unnecessary spaces in your website’s coding and make it smaller and more convenient to download.

-Note: In some cases this may break the website if not used correctly.
+Note: In some cases, this may break the website if not used correctly.
 Be aware of what you are doing.

 CSS Sprites help in reducing the number of HTTP requests for the images that are referenced on your website.
-They are immensely helpful in enhancing the speed of a website, as they combine and merge the images into one single file, which arranges them in a grid.
+They are immensely helpful in enhancing the speed of a website, as they combine and merge images into one single file, which arranges them in a grid.

 As it is commonly said, too much of anything is bad.
-The same can be said in case of WordPress plugins.
-While they certainly work wonders in improving the overall performance and practicality of the website, too many plugins also cause reduction in its speed and in many cases, even cause it to crash.
+The same can be said in the case of WordPress plugins.
+While they certainly work wonders in improving the overall performance and practicality of the website, too many plugins also cause a reduction in its speed and in many cases, even cause it to crash.

-Ironically, you can use a special plugin called P3 (Plugin Performance Profiler) by Godaddy.com, which analyses all the plugins on your website, measures their performances and tells you which plugin maybe affecting your site’s loading time.
+Ironically, you can use a special plugin called P3 (Plugin Performance Profiler), which analyses all the plugins on your website, measures their performances and tells you which plugin may be affecting your site’s loading time.

-There are a number of WordPress plugins that are adept at ensuring proper browser caching, like Hyper Cache Extended, WP Super Cache, etc, but its W3 Total Cache Plugin that is very commonly preferred and used.
-This plugin caches the data from every webpage of your WordPress website, so that the content doesn’t have to be dynamically loaded every time you go on to a different page.
+There are a number of WordPress plugins that are adept at ensuring proper browser caching, like Hyper Cache Extended, WP Super Cache, etc, but it’s W3 Total Cache Plugin that is very commonly preferred and used.
+This plugin caches the data from every web page of your WordPress website so that the content doesn’t have to be dynamically loaded every time you go on to a different page.
 This will greatly reduce the loading time of your website and provide a better user experience.

 Just add the following codes to your .htaccess file and speed up your WordPress website!

 Lazy Load is a very cool WordPress plugin that is specifically designed to reduce the image and by extension, the page loading time.
-It optimizes the images on your website in a manner by which the images do not load altogether but instead load one at a time as the user scrolls down.
+It optimizes the video and images on your website in a manner by which the images do not load altogether but instead load one at a time as the user scrolls down.

 All you have to do is install the jQuery Image Lazy Load Plugin and your images will get optimized automatically.
-Another plus point of installing this plugin is that, it will save considerable bandwidth as and when the users visit or browse through your website, further improving its speed.
+Another plus point of installing this plugin is that it will save considerable bandwidth as and when the users visit or browse through your website, further improving its speed.

 For example, WordPress often saves all your drafts after revision, for eternity, thus taking up a good amount of storage space that gradually brings the speed of the website down.
 Once a draft is posted, you will probably never need it again.
 So why save them indefinitely?

 This is where the WP Revision Control Plugin comes into the picture.
 It gives you more control by allowing you to set the limit to the number of revisions that can be stored for every page or post.
 This way you can easily save your back-end from being overburdened with unwanted post revisions and reduce your website’s loading time.

-To permanently disable revisions can add the following code to your wp-config.php file in the root of your WordPress setup.
+To permanently disable revisions you can add the following code to your wp-config.php file in the root of your WordPress setup.

-For those who are unacquainted, Pingbacks and Trackbacks help in communicating between websites, and are especially very useful to bloggers.
+For those who are unacquainted, Pingbacks and Trackbacks help in communicating between websites and are especially very useful to bloggers.
 WordPress is designed to interact with other blogs that support Pingbacks and Trackbacks, by default.

-By turning it off, you can reduce the excessive load which your website receives every time a blog mentions your site, without actually affecting its back links.
+By turning it off, you can reduce the excessive load which your website receives every time a blog mentions your site, without actually affecting its backlinks.
 This way you can consistently maintain the traffic and speed of your WordPress website.
 To Disable them go to Settings > Discussion Settings

 © 2009 - 2017 Capsicum Mediaworks LLP.